The psychological obstacles to achieving diversity in the legal profession

 A 2019 ABA report entitled, Walking out the Door, notes that while women have made up 45-50% of law school graduates for years, they account for just 20% of law firm equity partners and less than 25% of management committee members, practice group leaders and office leaders.

 If we all agree on this diversity goal, or at least its direction, why can’t we make more progress?
-To answer that, let’s look at some of some psychological factors standing in the way of progress.
+To answer that, let’s look at some of the psychological factors standing in the way of progress.

 Lack of agency